top of page

 Lovely Light Living Concepts

-My brain huddles gave me the chance to ask all parts of my brain – “Is the belief I’m holding onto true?”
-“How can I let go of this pain?”
+My brain huddles gave me the chance to ask all parts of my brain – “Is the belief I’m holding onto true?” and “How can I let go of this pain?”
 When I used every part of my brain, I had many more resources available to me.
 My brain huddles are what moved me forward.

 My mom is more than 93 years old.
-She is in the process of selling her store that she has operated for more than 54 years.
+She is in the process of selling the store she has operated for more than 54 years.
 I am grateful for her example, and we help each other walk in Grace.
 I am thankful I’ve had her by my side for all these years that I’ve been in personal growth training.
-At her retirement party, she encouraged the other businesses to "keep on keeping on" and "ask God for help."
+At her retirement party, she encouraged other local businesses to “keep on keeping on” and “ask God for help.”
 It's the story of our lives.

 My Purpose